What’s the Difference Between an Invoice and a Receipt?

 Paying tax correctly

-It’s also useful (and sometimes a requirement) if you’re supplying goods across a border, so the relevant tax authorities know what tax is due, and where.
+It’s also useful (and sometimes a requirement) to make it very clear what the document is if you’re supplying goods across a border so the relevant tax authorities know what tax is due, and who to.

 Invoices and receipts: The main differences.

-Receipts and invoices are quite similar in terms of showing transaction information, so it’s understandable there’s often confusion between the two.
+Receipts and invoices are quite similar in terms of showing transaction information, so it’s understandable they’re often confused.
 Some people even think they’re interchangeable (which they’re really not).
 There are some key differences between invoices and receipts that you’ll need to be aware of.

-• Invoices are legally binding documents that advise the buyer how much is due.
-A receipt however can act as a proof of ownership because payment has already occurred.
+• Invoices advise the buyer how much is due.
+A receipt can act as proof that payment has occurred.

 • Invoices are always sent directly to the consumer who needs to pay.
 A receipt could go to the customer or any other third party as it’s merely proof of payment.